-Xero is a simple online accounting software with helpful tools for invoicing, bill management, and standard reports.
+Xero is simple online accounting software with helpful tools for invoicing, bill management, and standard reports.
 Xero’s software also syncs with third-party apps for fundraising and donor management, as well as integration with Office 365.
 It offers three plan options to fit any nonprofit: Early, Growing, and Established.
 Xero’s plans can be upgraded with increasing access to features such as project tracking and capturing expenses as the nonprofit grows.

 Xero can be incredibly useful software, but it does have disadvantages.
 Some users find the tracking capability challenging to manage, especially for larger organizations that have more complex grants or funds to track.
-Xero is better suited for small nonprofits who do not need to manage multiple funds or projects.
+Xero is better suited for small nonprofits that do not need to manage multiple funds or projects.
 While it may not be the ideal choice for more complex needs, Xero does offer solid nonprofit accounting support while staying affordable.
 Xero provides a free 30-day trial that does not require a credit card.